Majjhima Nikāya 131

 “bhaddekarattassa vo, bhikkhave, uddesañca vibhaṅgañca desessāmi.

-“I shall teach you the passage for recitation and the analysis of One Fine Night.
+“I shall teach you the summary recital and the analysis of the one who has one fine night.

 Taṁ suṇātha, sādhukaṁ manasi karotha, bhāsissāmī”ti.